 Operations staff love using the mobile app, which has eliminated the need to physically go back to the office to update issues.
 The inbound channels have made it easy to forward issues received by email and have cases automatically created.

 AccessE11 has allowed Meaford to keep a list of issues in one place.
-Managers love that they have a bird’s eye view into the issues within their departments and frontline staff think it’s wonderful to be able to easily and quickly access the information residents are looking for.
+Managers love that they have a bird’s eye view into the issues within their departments and frontline staff thinks it’s wonderful to be able to easily and quickly access the information residents are looking for.
 Using AccessE11 they are able to close the loop and keep staff and citizens informed and up to date on what is happening within the municipality of Meaford.

 “Looking at the system now, we have about 76 open cases, but we have over 1700 closed over the past 6 months … I am pretty happy with that”

-It keeps everyone on task, makes tracking effort easier and allows for one-click reporting on issues within the municipality.
-The online webform is being adopted by residents and allowing them to easily bring their issues to the municipality.
+It keeps everyone on task, makes tracking effort easier, and allows for one-click reporting on issues within the municipality.
+The online web form is being adopted by residents and allowing them to easily bring their issues to the municipality.